 If a parrot develops a viral or bacterial infection, the body may prioritize vital organs over primary and secondary feathers.
 This can cause parrots to shed while displaying other signs of illness.

-Feather-destructive behavior may also occur due to general irritation and discomfort caused by the infection.
-As the parrot grows increasingly uncomfortable, it’ll grow more destructive.
+Feather-destructive behavior may occur due to irritation and discomfort caused by the infection.
+As the parrot grows uncomfortable, it’ll grow more destructive.

-Various avian diseases can cause feather loss in parrots, including the following:
+Avian diseases can cause feather loss in parrots, including:

 Scarring from an injury could damage the feather follicles beyond repair.